-Cathy Clegg caught the tiger trout in Loon Lake.
-She stands to break a world record her son set in July 2021
+Cathy Clegg caught the tiger trout in Loon Lake in July 2022.
+She broke a world record her son set in July 2021

 The Impressive Catch Was Caught at a Tiger Trout Fishing Hotspot

 Known for their striking colors and voracious feeding habits, tiger trout are a sterile hybrid produced by crossing a male brook trout with a female brown trout.
 It’s extremely rare for a tiger trout to occur naturally in the wild.
 Most tiger trout caught by anglers are the result of hatchery hybridization.
 At Loon Lake, tiger trout are stocked by the Washington Department of Fish and Wildlife (WDFW) on an annual basis.

 “The WDFW started planting them about 15 years ago,” Clegg said.
 “We would catch little ones.
 As the years went by, my son caught a 10-pounder, then a 12-pounder, and then a 15-pounder.
 They get bigger every year.”

 According to WDFW Communications Officer Staci Lehman, Loon Lake has turned out a number of large tiger trout in recent years, in large part due to the lake’s prolific schools of kokanee, which the tiger trout prey on.
 In fact, in 2021, Clegg’s son Caylun Peterson caught the current IGFA world record for tiger trout from Loon Lake.
 It was 24.49 pounds, just three pounds lighter than his mother’s recent catch, which he netted.